Cherry Blossom 2019 Cover Sunrise

 It is common for peak bloom predictions to change as they get closer to bloom.
 The dates often change due to weather and other circumstances which can make it hard to plan a trip to DC for the blossoms.

-Best Place to See the Cherry Blossoms in Washington DC
+Best Places to See the Cherry Blossoms in Washington DC

 By bar the best place to see cherry blossoms in Washington DC is the Tidal Basin.
 The cherry blossom trees surround the entire path around the Tidal Basin.
 This makes it great for framing up photos of the blossoms surrounding DC’s monuments.